Temiloluwa/sagemaker_auto_mpg/Blog.md

 ## Raw Data Transfer to S3

 Next, we have to transfer our raw data to S3.
 In a production setting, an ETL job sets an S3 bucket as the final data destination.
-I have implemenented a function that downloads the raw data, splits it into train, validation and test sets then uploads them all to their respective s3 paths in the default bucket based on pre-defined prefixes.
+I have implemented a function that downloads the raw data, splits it into the train, validation, and test sets then uploads them all to their respective s3 paths in the default bucket based on pre-defined prefixes.

 ```python